Skip to main content

 Online PsyD in Educational Psychology

-A PsyD in educational psychology degree can expand your knowledge and skills through coursework in leadership, consultation, global education, research design, program development, law, ethics, equity, and social justice.
+A PsyD in Educational Psychology specialization courses can expand your knowledge and skills through coursework in leadership, consultation, global education, research design, program development, law, ethics, equity, and social justice.
 Classes in multicultural counseling, developmental psychopathology, neuropsychology, and psychopharmacology deepen your understanding and can better help you support students and families.
-Exploring the doctorate in education psychology degree program opens more opportunities for aspiring educational psychologists.
-The PsyD School Psychology program helps you become a leader in the field of educational psychology and strengthens your ability to influence change in educational systems.
+Exploring the doctorate in education psychology degree program opens more opportunities for aspiring school psychologists.
+The PsyD Educational Psychology program helps you become a leader in the field of educational psychology and strengthens your ability to influence change in educational systems.

 Once you complete your PsyD in Educational Psychology, you’ll be positioned to pursue teaching at the college and university level and will have been provided with the tools to excel within the field of educational psychology.
 Your clinical counseling skills are also valuable in special education and behavioral interventions.
 Your professional practice may also find a place in mental health clinics, government agencies, research organizations, and consulting firms.

-The PsyD in educational psychology degree program is for those with a license, certificate, and/or credentials who want to practice school psychology.
-It’s perfect for professionals looking to enhance their expertise in instructional design, social behavior, and academic research.
+The PsyD in Educational Psychology degree program is for those with a licensure, certificate, and/or credential in school psychology.
+It’s perfect for professionals looking to enhance their expertise in research, consultation, social behavior, and academic research.
 With flexible courses, this program supports working professionals to earn their doctorate while balancing other commitments.

 Program Highlights